revaldinotr/DigitPulse-dice/README.md

 That last point is what makes the design worth showing. `D` is not merely unused; it is tied to ground.
 Digits 8 and 9 have no electrical path to the display at all.
 And because `Q6` never survives long enough to be decoded, neither do 0 or 7.
 The rule "a dice shows 1 to 6" is enforced by the topology of the board, not by a condition that could be got wrong.

-> [!NOTE]
-> A microcontroller version of this project is roughly four lines of code.
-That version can also print `7` if the modulo is written wrong.
-This one cannot — and demonstrating that difference is the point of the exercise.

 ---

 ## How it works